How do I delete a Route 53 hosted zone created by service discovery?

 - Before you can delete a namespace, you must delete all services that were created in the namespace.

-- Before you can delete a service, you must deregister all instances that were registered using the service.
+- Before you can delete a service, you must deregister all instances registered that were using the service.

 Find the namespace in AWS Cloud Map